kingzamzon/docs/docs/shareModal.md

 To use this library without React, you can use the following package, which wraps the react library up in vanilla JS.

 https://github.com/LIT-Protocol/lit-share-modal-v2-vanilla-js

+## Usage in Next.js

+Unfortunately, because NextJS forbids importing CSS modules in dependencies, this library cannot be used in NextJS natively.
+You must use the vanilla js project above, which will work fine with NextJS.